pagi-org/spec/pagi.md

 #### Container
 * Parameters
-    * **edgeTypes** -- a list of edgeTypes that should be considered as referring to "contained" nodes
+    * **edgeType** -- the edgeType that should be considered as referring to "contained" nodes
 * Properties
     * *none*
 * Edges